lalithbv/Distracted_Driver_Detection/README.md

 **CNN model with Max-Pooling, Batch Normalization, and Dropout layers got an accuracy of 61.32%.**

-**For transfer learning technique, the final accuracy of ResNet50 is over 78% and for VGG16 it is 99.33%.**
+**For transfer learning technique, the final accuracy of ResNet50 is 73.93% and for VGG16 it is 99.33%.**

 ## Potential Applications
 The output of this project could potentially be used to enhance the existing systems that have